What Time Is 13 30

 The 24-hour clock offers several key advantages over its 12-hour counterpart:

 • Unambiguity: There's no need for AM/PM indicators, eliminating any potential confusion about whether a time refers to morning or afternoon.
-This clarity is invaluable in contexts where precision is paramount, such as scheduling flights, train departures, or medical appointments.
+This clarity is invaluable in contexts where precision is critical, such as scheduling flights, train departures, or medical appointments.

 Converting Between 12-Hour and 24-Hour Time